Atheropids/SteamComrninuty-Phish-Spammer/README.md

-# SteamComrninuty Phish Spammer
+# Steam Anit-Phish Spammer
-Spamming against a Russian Steam phishing campaign website.
+Spamming against a Russian Steam phishing campaign websites.

 ## Brief intro
 Screenshot of a malicious Discord spam message posted by a compromised account: